Crime concentration: Crime prevention implications

 Identification of hotspots and consequently crime concentrations enables law enforcing agencies to allocate their human and financial resources effectively.
 Detecting areas experiencing abnormally high crime densities provide empirical support to police chiefs or managers for the establishment and justification of policies and counter crime measures.
-It is through this method of crime analysis that areas with greater rates of victimization within a law enforcement's jurisdiction can received greater amounts of attention and therefore problem solving efforts.
+It is through this method of crime analysis that areas with greater rates of victimization within a law enforcement's jurisdiction can receive greater amounts of attention and therefore problem solving efforts.

 The crime analyst can utilize one of the various spatial analytical techniques for spotting the crime concentration areas.
 After the spatial extend of these hot areas are defined, it is possible to formulate research questions, apply crime theories and opt the course(s) of action to address the issues being faced; therefore, preventing their potential spatial or quantitative proliferation.
 One example would be asking why a particular area is experiencing high levels of crime and others are not.
 This could lead the analyst to examine the hotspot at a much deeper level in order to become aware of the hotspot's inner crime incidents placement patterns, randomization or to examine the different clusters of crime.
 Because not all places are equal crime generators, individual facilities can be further analyzed in order to establish their relationship to other crimes in their spatial proximity.
 Similarly, every crime concentration analysis is essentially a snapshot of a given number of criminal acts distributed throughout a geographical area.
 Thus, crime concentrations analyses can be compared throughout different time periods such as specific days of the week, weeks, and dates of the month or seasons.
 For example, crime snapshots of block Z are compared every Friday over the course of 3 months.
 Through this comparison, it is determined that 85% of the Fridays during the length of the study; block Z experienced abnormally high levels of burglaries in one specific place in Block.
 Based on this, a Crime prevention through environmental design approach can be taken.